Dover to Deal Walk

 Lunch and tea places

-The White Cliffs Visitor Centre on the cliffs above Dover port has a coffee shop with a view of the sea and outside tables.
-It serves sandwiches and cakes from 10am-5pm daily March to October and 11am-4pm November to February
+The White Cliffs Visitor Centre on the cliff above Dover Eastern Docks, 3km (1.9 miles) into the walk, has a large National Trust cafe with a view of the sea and some outside tables.
+It serves pasties, soup and (small-ish) hot dishes as well as hot drinks and cakes, and is open 10am to 5pm daily from March to October and 11am to 4pm November to February.

 Mrs Knott’s Tea Room, 6km (3.7 miles) into the walk is a period tea room in the National Trust-run South Foreland Lighthouse and is open at the same times as the lighthouse itself, 11am-5pm from late March to late October.